Fab@Home: History

 The project was led by students at Cornell University's department of Mechanical & Aerospace Engineering.
 The effort was inspired by the history of the Altair 8800, one of the first DIY home computer kits released in 1975.
-The Altair 8800 is largely credited with triggering the home computing revolution and the transition from the industrial mainframe to the consumer desktop, by making a low-cost, open and "hackable" computer accessible to home enthusiasts for the first time.
+The Altair 8800 is largely credited with triggering the home computer revolution and the transition from the industrial mainframe to the consumer desktop, by making a low-cost, open and "hackable" computer accessible to home enthusiasts for the first time.
 The goal of the Fab@Home project was to accomplish a similar effect in the 3D printing space.
 The project was one of the first larger scale cases that applied the open-source development model to physical devices, a process that later became known as Open Source Hardware.

 Early versions of the device were produced and refined in the lab.
 The first official release of the Fab@Home model 1 coincided with a presentation at the Solid Freeform Fabrication conference in 2006.
 After its first release, undergraduate and graduate students at Cornell and other locations joined the team and developed an improved version, later released as the Fab@Home Model 2.
 The main improvements included easier assembly, no soldering, and fewer parts.
-The team then expanded and developed the model 3.
+The team then expanded and developed the Model 3.
 One important variation of Fab@Home was the Fab@School project, which explored the use of 3D printers suitable for classroom use in elementary grades.
 Fab@School printers could print with benign materials such as Play-Doh and included a safety enclosure.

 The project received wide media attention in its initial years, bringing 3D printing from a relatively obscure technology to broader attention.
 Notable recognition was the Popular Mechanics Breakthrough award and the Rapid Prototyping Journal best paper of the year award.